 Of course, a spatula can be used, but that’s an additional step.
 And it’s another problem ensuring that the spatula stays contamination-free.
 Guess we have to live with this until someone invents another form of packaging for thick cream.

-If you have dry skin and are looking for an ultra-rich night-time cream that won’t clog the pores, Innisfree Olive Real Power Cream should do the job well.
-However, those with flaky and scaly patches would need alternative solution.
+If you have dry skin and are looking for an ultra-rich night-time cream that won’t clog the pores, smells good and provides lasting moisture, Innisfree Olive Real Power Cream should do the job well.
+However, those with flaky skin would need an even more hydrating solution.
 Rating: 4/5